 Ingredient #4: Sumptuous Layers

 When the sun goes down in the Golden State, it can get chilly, so dressing in layers is essential.
 Yes, Californians have to throw on parkas every once in a while just like the rest of the country—and the same can be said for Cali-inspired homes.
 Incorporating furry throws and sheepskin rugs gives off a cozy, warm vibe in the evening, but their bright white color keeps things airy in the daylight.
 They're well-suited for eclectic California homes that take a more neutral-hued approach to the style, which makes them incredibly versatile.

 Ingredient #5: Midcentury Lines

 Ingredient #6: Mixed Patterns

 For the most part, California is casual and relaxed—or at least Californians try to exude that mood through their interiors.
-Taking risks and keeping things playful is part of the design M.O.; you'll often notice rooms playing with different colors and patterns and scales.
+Taking risks and keeping things playful is part of the design M.O.; you'll often notice rooms playing with different colors, patterns, and scales.
 We promise it's not scary at all to incorporate a variety of designs, colors, and prints by way of throw pillows, bohemian textiles, floor poufs, and graphic art.
-Starting out with smaller items makes it feel less permanent, too, if you decide you'd like to opt for something more minimal or less bright.
+Starting out with smaller items makes it feel less permanent should you decide you'd like to opt for something more minimal or less bright.

 Ingredient #7: A Dash of Industry

 We love how this San Francisco living room demonstrates a slightly different take on California-eclectic interiors.
 Patinated metals, iron details, and pieces that add a subtle industrial texture to these rooms help balance out the more delicate textiles and features, acting as a small but crucial part of eclectic decorating.
 Add industrial touches to your rooms through metal light fixtures, raw coffee tables, vintage side chairs, or reproduction furniture with exposed nuts and bolts.

 The iron-and-cognac leather seat makes this stool a quintessential California kitchen essential.

 Ingredient #8: Organic Materials

-When decorating and eclectic home, jute is always your friend.
+When decorating an eclectic home, jute is always your friend.
 Opt for an inky hue for a more formal, mature aesthetic.